 As a faculty mentor, you have the opportunity to work directly with a student on a hands-on project and to enhance their learning at Ithaca College.

-For summer 2021, faculty mentors participating in the program, regardless of the number of Scholars being supervised, are provided with a modest honorarium of $650, in recognition of the key role they play in the program.
+For summer 2022, faculty mentors participating in the program, regardless of the number of Scholars being supervised, are provided with a modest honorarium of $650, in recognition of the key role they play in the program.

 Responsibilities of ALL Faculty Mentors

 To achieve the goals of the program and to facilitate the student outcomes, all Summer Scholar Program faculty mentors are expected to:

 - Participate in faculty development opportunities to discuss best practices for effective mentoring of students;

 - Be available to their Summer Scholar(s) throughout the summer project period, and have regular meetings with them;